 If your collection attempts fail, it may be time to turn to an attorney or collections firm.
 Terms for these services vary; they may require a fee and/or a percentage of the invoice amount, or a retainer.
 Again, your course of action will depend on the situation.
 You may decide the amount of the overdue account does not justify the cost and effort to collect.
 If so, write it off as a bad debt and move on.

-For more insight on how much extra you could add to your cash flow and to see if your credit control is as effective as it should be, use our handy days sales outstanding (DSO) calculator.
+For more insight on how much extra you could add to your cash flow and to see if your credit control is as effective as it should be, use our unique cashflow calculator.

 Start chasing payments now